riffcc/open/fantasy/adam2/gutoe.md

 A simple Cooperation Engine can exist as an open source software platform, that enables entities to share ideas and information, make plans, respond to each other's crises, and more.
 It can also be used to create new ideas, and new forms of cooperation.

 Such an engine would be a powerful tool for social cohesion and global, local and personal cooperation.

+The Riff.CC Project is working on a primitive Cooperation Engine called Orbiter.
+Orbiter is an open source software platform designed to allow

 ### IV.
 The Cognitive Engine
 "Slowly the pen touches paper, in the guidance of the words that you write"